Paul Quinn | CEO

 He began his work as a psychologist in 2003, before becoming a clinical psychologist three years later, working mainly with adults and the elderly.

-In 2012, he moved to UK and started working with children and families – particularly those with learning disability, Downs syndrome, ASD, ADHD and ODD – within a private school.
+In 2012, he moved to the UK and started working with children and families in a private schools with learning disabilities, such as Downs syndrome, ASD, ADHD and ODD.
 In the years to follow, he worked with the NHS (CAMHS) and a Local Authority, before accepting his role at West Lea School in 2020, where he now supports students with special educational needs and manages a therapeutic team.